Information Law & Policy Project

 The project is intended to support the growth, understanding and resilience of New Zealand and prepare the country for future digital competence.
 It will support and feed into work the public and private sector is undertaking, but will remain independent.

-The project was formally launched by Minister Amy Adams, Minister of Justice and Minister for Communications, on Tuesday 23 August 2016.
+The project was formally launced by Minister Amy Adams, Minister of Justice and Minister for Communications, on Tuesday 23 August 2016 and will close in July 2019.

 ILAPP will identify existing legal barriers, emerging legal barriers, and incentives that could be created by the law (i.e. how Law can make better things happen).